lachisholm/Data_Structure_Discovery/LIFO.md

 (DFS) can utilize a stack and the LIFO principle to explore the depth of the tree first, moving through one branch to its leaves before backtracking to explore other branches.

+LIFO(Stack) Optimized for scenarios where the most recent data is of the highest priority.
+It is used in applications where the order of operations must be reversed or last performed operation needs to be accessed quickly.

+FIFO(Queue) Best suited for scenarios where the order of operations or data processing must remain consistent over time.
+It is used in scheduling and sequential processing tasks where the first input should be the first to be processed or executed.

+Understanding and appplying the appropriate data structure based on LIFO or FIFO principles is crucial in developing efficient algorithms and systems.

 [Back to Overview](https://github.com/lachisholm/Data_Structure_Discovery/blob/main/Overview.md)

 ![Linked list](LIFOyoutube.jpg "LIFO vs FIFO")